Russian Orthodox Church of the Resurrection, Montevideo

 The Russian Orthodox Church of the Resurrection (Iglesia Ortodoxa Rusa de la Resurrección) is an Eastern Orthodox church building in Montevideo, Uruguay.
-Paris was found in 1920s.
+The parish was founded in 1920s.

 Unique in its type and denomination in Uruguay, it is part of the Diocese of South America of the Russian Orthodox Church Outside of Russia.
+From the 1930s to present day, this church has been subject to oversight from archbishops located in Argentina, Brazil and Paraguay.